evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 The Toyota bZ4X AWD, with dimensions of 4690 mm in length, 1860 mm in width, and 1600 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Toyota bZ4X AWD is available in a total of 5 paint colors, including several striking metallic options.
 Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

-You can select from multiple wheel designs, all available in the same size, on the Toyota bZ4X AWD, allowing you to personalize your vehicle to match your style and driving preferences.
+The Toyota bZ4X AWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

+- 235/60 tires on 18" rims
 - 235/50 tires on 20" rims

+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).